Albus Changes the World: Production

 When Akihisa Maki first started writing manga, Maki wanted their work to be serialized in Weekly Shōnen Sunday, but Maki struggled with drawing illustrations quickly.
 Eventually, Maki's editor showed Maki's storyboards to Miki Yatsubo.
 The two later decided to team up.

 Maki initially wanted to create a light-hearted comedy manga.
-At the time, Maki was also watching a lot of RTA videos, which lead to them wanting to draw a manga where the protagonist keeps repeating events to get the fastest time.
+At the time, Maki was also watching a lot of RTA videos, which led to them wanting to draw a manga where the protagonist keeps repeating events to get the fastest time.
 Maki did not decide the protagonist's objective until they were writing the second and third chapters.
 In creating the illustrations, Yatsubo wanted to make the character designs unique and the backgrounds detailed, while also making sure they did not hinder the flow of the story.

 Publication

 Written by Akihisa Maki and illustrated by Miki Yatsubo, the series began serialization in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on May 15, 2024.
-As of September 2025, the series' individual chapters have been collected into six tankōbon volumes.
+As of May 2026, the series' individual chapters have been collected into eight tankōbon volumes.

+In February 2026, Viz Media announced that they licensed the series for English publication.
+In the following April, Viz Media announced that it would publish the series in English simultaneously with its Japanese release.